What is God’s Purpose For Us?

 John 9:1-3 (Message)

 As Jesus was walking along, he saw a man who had been blind from birth.
 “Rabbi,” his disciples asked him, “Why was this man born blind?
 Was it because of his own sins or his parents’ sins?”

 “It was not because of his sins or his parents’ sins,” Jesus answered.
-“This happened so the power or God could be seen in him.”
+“This happened so the power of God could be seen in him.”

 Jesus noticed that they were asking the wrong question.
-This is not a cause and effect situation.
-God didn’t cause their son to be blind as a result to a wrong thing that the parents did.
+This is not a cause-and-effect situation.
+God didn’t cause their son to be blind due to a bad thing the parents did.
 Asking yourself why something is happening can be good when it is self-examining.
 For example, “Why do I do the things that I do?”
 “Why is my wife mad at me right now?”
-Why can be a good thing when you’re asking about yourself.
-It’s also a good question when you’re asking about God’s plan for your life.
-But let me give you a paradigm shift that is going to help you.
+Why can it be a good thing when you’re asking about yourself?
+When asking about God’s plan for your life, it’s also a good question.
+But let me give you a paradigm shift that will help you.

 I asked him, “Eric, how do you have so much purpose?”
-I had been observing him and saw that he was fulfilled, living the dream and changing lives.
-Eric was still a work in progress but God was using him so powerfully.
+I saw that he was fulfilled, living the dream and changing lives.
+Eric was still a work in progress, but God was using him so powerfully.
 Eric said, “You gotta stop asking, ‘what is God’s plan for my life?’
-Instead ask God, ‘What are your plans for your world?’”
+Instead, ask God, ‘What are your plans for your world?’”
 When he said that, I was blown away.
 We got to stop asking ourselves, “what is God’s purpose for my life?” and start asking, “God, what are your plans for your world?”
 That little shift makes a paradigm shift from Mine to His.